smartsupp/smartsupp.github.io/_docs/customization/email-transcript.md

 ## Transcript enabled

-This is option is displayed by default.
+This option is displayed by default.
 It shows a button which sends transcript to email.

 ```js
 _smartsupp.sendEmailTanscript = true;